westfieldlabs/splunk_logger/README.md

     gem 'splunk_logger'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install splunk_logger

 ## Usage
 No configuration is required.
 In your code, replace `logger.debug` with `SplunkLogger::Logger.debug`.
 SplunkLogger::Logger will call #debug on the first of